 When a student repeats a course, the most recent grade received will be used in the calculation of the cumulative grade point average.
 The credit hours for the class will be calculated as part of a student’s completion rate.
 A course that has been successfully completed with a D or above can only be repeated once.

 Non-credit coursework will not be counted in completion rate determination.

 A student who has lost financial aid eligibility due to a deficiency in completed hours or GPA can regain eligibility by achieving the minimum standards established in this policy.
 It is the student’s responsibility to notify the Financial Aid Office and request that aid be reinstated when this has been accomplished.

 Extenuating circumstances such as the death of a relative, an injury or illness of the student, or other special circumstance that results in a student failing to achieve the minimum completed credit hours and/or GPA requirements will be evaluated by the Financial Aid Academic Progress Committee.

 A student’s appeal must include the following:

 An Academic Plan must be developed with your advisor.
-The Academic Plan form can be found online under the Financial Aid section under the Financial Aid Forms link.
+The Academic Plan form can be found on the Financial Aid website under the Financial Aid Forms link or in our office.

-Letters not containing the listed criteria will be denied.
-Appeals should be sent in writing to the Assistant Director of Financial Aid, Grand View University, 1200 Grandview Avenue, Des Moines, Iowa 50316-1599.
-Emails sent without the letter as an attachment in a Word Document will not be accepted.
+Appeals can be sent to, Grand View University, 1200 Grandview Avenue, Des Moines, Iowa 50316-1599, or emailed to firstname.lastname@example.org.
 If you have questions regarding the process please call Financial Aid at 515-263-2820.
 The Financial Aid Academic Progress Committee will notify you of the appeal decision by email to your Grand View email account.